 Prog pioneer Steve Hackett might be very much his own artist some four decades after leaving Genesis but he still holds his work with the group in very high regard.
 So much so, he’s back out on tour with a series of Genesis Extended concerts recalling the bands early years.

 Steve was Genesis’ lead guitarist from 1971 to 1977 and is the first ex-member to re-record and tour that part of the band’s material in Genesis Revisited I (1996) and II (2012).

-Joining Steve on stage is an exceptional team of top class musicians, including Roger King on keyboards, Gary O’Toole on drums, percussion's and vocals, Rob Townsend on sax, flute and percussion's, Nad Sylvan on vocals and Nick Beggs on bass and twelve-string guitar.
+Joining Steve on stage are Roger King on keyboards, Gary O’Toole on drums, percussion's and vocals, Rob Townsend on sax, flute and percussion's, Nad Sylvan on vocals and Nick Beggs on bass and twelve-string guitar.

-- Catch Steve Hackett live at St David’s Hall on October 30.
+Steve Hackett played St David’s Hall Cardiff on October 30, 2014.

 Photo of Steve Hackett by Gregory Temesvari

 A version of this interview was published in The South Wales Argus entertainment supplement The Guide in October 2014.